esoterictemplates/template/README.md

 ## Features

-See [FEATURES.md](./docs/FEATURES.md) for a list of features of this template.
+See [FEATURES.md][features] for a list of features of this template.

 ## Changelog

-See [CHANGELOG.md](./CHANGELOG.md) for a list of changes throughout different versions.
+See [CHANGELOG.md][changelog] for a list of changes throughout different versions.

 ## Ideas

-See [IDEAS.md](./IDEAS.md) for ideas and planned features for this template.
+See [IDEAS.md][ideas] for ideas and planned features for this template.

 ## Issues

-See [ISSUES.md](./ISSUES.md) for a list of known bugs/issues with this template.
+See [ISSUES.md][issues] for a list of known bugs/issues with this template.

 ## Citation

-See [CITATION.cff](./CITATION.cff) for instructions on how to cite this template.
+See [CITATION.cff][citation] for instructions on how to cite this template.

 ## Code of Conduct

-See [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) for the code of conduct.
+See [CODE_OF_CONDUCT.md][conduct] for the code of conduct.

 ## License

 [Template Repository][root] &copy; 2024-2025 [Esoteric Enderman][website]

-This template is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](./LICENSE) as published by the [Free Software Foundation](https://www.fsf.org/), either [version 3](./LICENSE) of the License, or (at your option) any later version.
+This template is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License][license] as published by the [Free Software Foundation][free-software-foundation], either [version 3][license] of the License, or (at your option) any later version.

 This template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](./LICENSE) for more details.
+See the [GNU General Public License][license] for more details.

-You should have received a copy of the [GNU General Public License](./LICENSE) along with this template.
-If not, see <[gnu.org/licenses](https://www.gnu.org/licenses/)>.
+You should have received a copy of the [GNU General Public License][license] along with this template.
+If not, see <[gnu.org/licenses][licenses]>.

 ## Topics